The easiest way to take part is to attend one of our PUBLIC MEETINGS.

 AGM - Speaker from Norfolk Orbital Railway

-This branch meeting, which is also the AGM, will be held at 14:00 on Saturday 23rd February 2013 at the
+This branch meeting, which is also the AGM, was held at 14:00 on Saturday 23rd February 2013 at the

 Friends Meeting House, St. Johns Street, Bury St Edmunds, IP33 1SJ.
-Derek Haynes, Chairman of the Holt, Melton Constable and
+The guest speaker was Derek Haynes, of the Holt, Melton

 2012 - CAMBRIDGE MEETING